Frelinghuysen University: Campus

 Upon opening in 1906, the first classes were taught in the Lawsons' home at 2011 Vermont Avenue.
 Until 1921, when the university purchased its first building, it used a "home college" system, where classes were exclusively held in homes and businesses in the area.

 Frelinghuysen University's first permanent building was located at 1800 Vermont Avenue in the Shaw neighborhood of Northwest Washington, D.C.
 Purchased in 1921, the building was used for classrooms until 1927.
 Diller B. Groff built the house in 1879, and it was first inhabited by insurance agent Edwin P. Goodwin and his family.
 A two-story structure of red brick, the Queen Anne style home had a triangular floor plan with an octagonal corner tower.
-The university's use of this location was significant for demonstrating the social change in the neighborhood, as it transitioned from speculative housing for middle-class White residents to a leading neighborhood for African American residents.
+The university's use of this location was significant for demonstrating the social change in the neighborhood, as it transitioned from speculative housing for middle-class White residents to a leading neighborhood for African-American residents.
 The building was listed on the National Register of Historic Places in 1995 for significance in the area of African American education, and it is also part of the Greater U Street Historic District.
 Today, the building is listed on the Washington D.C.
 African American Heritage Trail.

 In 1927, needing to expand its dedicated class space, the university sold its first building and purchased a larger property at 601 M Street.
-Formerly a home for the elderly, managed by the Methodist Episcopal Church, the property included three buildings with a total of sixty-six rooms, and a large lawn.
+Formerly a home for the elderly, managed by the Methodist Episcopal Church, the property included three buildings with sixty-six rooms and a large lawn.
 Initial plans were to use the largest building, with thirty-eight rooms, for lecture halls and offices, with the smallest building housing workshops for industrial education.
-There would be dormitories in the third building, as well as the largest building.
-The university was unable to make payments consistently and fell into arrears, and the property was foreclosed on in 1931.
-Following the foreclosure, Cooper donated the use of six rooms of her personal home at 201 T Street to Frelinghuysen University to be used as a library and classrooms.
+There would be dormitories in the third building and the largest building.
+The university could not make payments consistently and fell into arrears, and the property was foreclosed on in 1931.
+Following the foreclosure, Cooper donated the use of six rooms of her home at 201 T Street to Frelinghuysen University to be used as a library and classrooms.